 Possession or use of marijuana is still a criminal offense in Michigan unless you have a medical marijuana card.
-This article will focus on possession charges for those without medical marijuana cards; there are plenty of lawyers who concentrate in the medical and business end of “cannabis law.”
+[Author’s note: as of November, 2018, the ballot initiative to legalize marijuana has passed.
+HOWEVER, until a law is crafted by the legislature and takes effect, possession of marijuana remains illegal for those without a medical marijuana card] This article will focus on possession charges for those without medical marijuana cards; there are plenty of lawyers who concentrate in the medical and business end of “cannabis law.”
 I’m not one of them.
 My goal here is to focus on the person caught smoking or otherwise in possession of weed intended only for recreational use.
 The writing is on the wall with respect to marijuana, and sometime in the not-too-distant future, recreational pot will certainly be legal, but it’s not as of now, and you’ve probably found this article because you’re facing a possession charge.
 Beyond the legalities involved, which aren’t really all that complicated, I want to direct our attention to how these cases are typically viewed by the courts.

 This is probably the most important perspective to consider, although it’s overlooked by just about everyone (including lawyers) when writing anything about marijuana and the law.
 At the end of the day, recreational marijuana is still an illegal drug.
 If you’ve been charged with a crime involving it, your lawyer had better understand how the Judge in your case views these things.
 I make my living in the courts of Metro-Detroit, meaning all the district and circuit courts of Oakland, Macomb and Wayne Counties.
 I don’t know of any Judge who is “for” pot, or otherwise supports the legalization of marijuana for recreational use.